bmc/cheat-sheets/mac-os-x.md

 ## Add an image to a PDF

-* Convert the PDF document to an image with File > Save As....
-Choose PN as the format and change the resolution as desired.
+* Convert the PDF document to an image with *File > Save As...* (or *File > Export* on Lion).
+Choose PNG as the format and change the resolution as desired.
 * Open the image file and select the whole image with Edit > Select Al (or select just a part of it with the mouse if you wish).
 * Copy the selection via Command-C or *Edit > Copy*.